 - The amount of time consumed in the personal activity.

-Consult a Tampa Trucking Accident Lawyer
+Consult a Trucking Accident Lawyer

 Truck accidents can be scary and emotionally and physically devastating.
-If you were recently involved in a truck accident in Tampa, you are entitled to legal compensation.
+If you were recently involved in a truck accident in Orlando, you are entitled to legal compensation.
 To learn more about how to file a claim against an individual trucker and/or his or her company, reach out to our Tampa truck accident lawyers at 888-LPENDAS to schedule an initial consultation.
 You can also contact us online.

 The Pendas Law Firm also serves clients in the Orlando, Fort Lauderdale, West Palm Beach, Fort Myers, Miami, Daytona, Bradenton, and Jacksonville areas.